PundiAI/pundi-docs/pundi-aifx/tutorials/commands-documentation.md

 #### Delegate to a Validator

-On the upcoming mainnet, you can delegate `FX` to a validator.
+On the upcoming mainnet, you can delegate `PUNDIAI` to a validator.
 These [delegators](../delegators/delegators-faq.md) can receive part of the validator's fee revenue.
 Read more about the [incentives](../delegators/delegators-faq.md#revenue).

 **Query Validators**